Markdown and LaTeX#

 Links and images#

-The name of a link is put into square brackets, followed by the address in paratheses.
-For example, [UCL](https://www.ucl.ac.uk/)
+The name of a link is placed within square brackets, followed by the address in parentheses.
+For example: [UCL](https://www.ucl.ac.uk/)

 turns into UCL.

-If we want to link to an image and make it appear in the document, we let add an exclamation mark in front, giving the structure ![...](...)
+To display an image in the document, add an exclamation mark in front, using the structure

 .
 For example,